asifehmad/COmpute-Subnet-Command/README.md

-Now, you need TAO in your wallet (coldkey) for registration
+Now, you need TAO in your wallet (coldkey) for registration.

 For registration of the hotkey run: